WeMakeDevs/roadmaps/README.md

 [![Roadmap Mentorship youtube video](https://img.youtube.com/vi/9poQN8U1QTw/0.jpg)](https://www.youtube.com/watch?v=9poQN8U1QTw)

 Are you prepared to embark on your quest to receive mentoring and land a job?
-You've arrived exactly where you need to be.
-Follow the roadmaps, educate yourself, and then apply for positions.
+If the answer is a yes then you're at the perfect place to start your journey.
+Follow the roadmaps, educate yourself, and then applyfor positions.

-This repository contains the list of communities and job portals you can join and apply to.
-You can also add your known job and other portals and help
+This repository contains the list of communities, list of projects you can contribute to as well as the job portals you need to apply for jobs.
+You can also add your known job portals and other valuable inputs and help our community.

 ## Roadmaps:
 ![Roadmap gif](https://media.giphy.com/media/xUySTOigOUHucl3rfW/giphy.gif)